Ah, the visions of launching colossal, accurate drives.

 The Launcher XL Lite does not include an adjustable hosel, which honestly might be a preference for many golfers who are tired of second-guessing their settings.
 There’s something to be said for learning how to hit what you’ve got, just like golfers did for centuries before all of these recent advancements.

-You only get the option of 10.5 or 12.5 degrees of loft, but those are probably appropriate settings for the golfer Cleveland is targeting with this club.
+You’re limited to 10.5 or 12.5 degrees of loft with the Launcer XL Lite, but those are probably appropriate settings for the golfer Cleveland is targeting with this club.

 Looking for an affordable driver for slow to moderate swing speeds?
 The Launcher XL Lite from Cleveland is your best bet.